Grand View Point Hotel

 The S.S.
 Grand View Point Hotel, also known as the Ship Hotel or Ship of the Alleghenies, was a historic hotel and roadside attraction in Juniata Township in Bedford County, Pennsylvania, United States.
-It was built in 1927 as a hotel, but did not become the Ship Hotel until the additions which made it look like a ship were completed in 1932.
-The hotel was listed on the National Register of Historic Places in 1997, but after the hotel burned down in 2001 it was delisted in 2002.
+It was built in 1927 as a hotel, but did not become the Ship Hotel until the additions, which gave it a ship-like appearance, were completed in 1932.
+The hotel was listed on the National Register of Historic Places in 1997, but after the hotel burned down in 2001, it was delisted in 2002.

 Construction

 The hotel was built in 1927, but was not transformed into the Ship Hotel until an expansion in 1932.
 Louis Franci and Emilio Rosso, Italian immigrants living in Allegheny County's Turtle Creek Valley, were hired as the construction managers.
 Rosso was a World War I veteran who had fought in the Meuse-Argonne Offensive and the Battle of Saint-Mihiel in 1917.

-Herbert Paulson, a Dutch-born man, their supervisor, had the idea for what would become the landmark.
+Herbert Paulson, a Dutch-born man, was their supervisor and had the idea for what would become the landmark.
 The architect, Alfred Sinnhuber, was born in or around Berlin, Germany, and arrived in the U.S. in 1903.
 He often referred to himself as a "building designer" or architect and lived in Turtle Creek, but he also worked as a "checker" and lathe operator at the Westinghouse plant in East Pittsburgh.
-He was married to Elsa Marie Kristen and his children joined him in the plant.
+He was married to Elsa Marie Kristen, and his children joined him in the plant.
 Working in the Westinghouse plant was the norm for those living in Pittsburgh and its suburbs, with Franci and Rosso likely working there at some point as well.
 All of these individuals would work together to build the Ship Hotel expansion.
-Allegedly, Paulson invited Franci and Rosso on a hunting trip, proposing to these two men the idea of expanding his existing hotel into the Ship Hotel.
+Allegedly, Paulson invited Franci and Rosso on a hunting trip and proposed expanding his existing hotel into the Ship Hotel.

 As local historian Brian Butko notes, Paulson chose these two men, who lived near the Westinghouse plant where he (and they likely) worked, assuming that folks living in Turtle Creek Valley "knew all about building on steep hillsides."
 As Sinnhuber designed the new hotel and reportedly supervised the construction, Franci and Rosso were the construction managers.
-Paulson, who was a tool- and die-maker in the Pittsburgh plant, reportedly told the state government: "It's my property, either you let me build it or you buy the property!"
+Paulson, who was a tool-and-die maker at the Pittsburgh plant, reportedly told the state government: "It's my property, either you let me build it, or you buy the property!"